nyfelix/soundlab/gearSelection.md

 - Further reading confirm that the Minilogue is more universal and it's a polysynth where the Moog Grandmother is monophonic.
 They even seem to complement each other.
 So it could be a good idea to start with the cheaper Minilogue and see how it goes.
 If I happen to become a synth freak, I can still add the Grandmother at a later stage.
 - If I really can use the keyboard of my Roland Piano, the small and rather cheap keys of the Minilogue are not a problem.
 I could maybe even go for the pure module... but then again I might be traveling and probably still like the keys.
 - HAving said that: here are my next tasks:
-    1. Make sure I can really use my Roland as Input devices
+    1. Make sure I can really use my Roland as Input devices. ** Result: Most synths I found, also the analog models, take Midi as input.
+Some also line (e.g. an electric guitar) an of course CV **
     2. Look for MOdule alternatives to the Minilogue XD.
+E.g. Novation Peak

+Here's the final list of candidates in my area of investment:
+- Polyphonic: Minilogue XD module, Novation Peak module
+- Monophonic: Mood Grandmother, Behringer Model D (module)

-Conclusion: Although it would be so cool to have a Moog at home, the cheaper Minilogue will meet my requirements better.
+Conclusion: Although it would be so cool to have a Moog at home, the cheaper Minilogue XD will meet my requirements better, and as a module even save some space.